xyz031702/devsecops-demo/README.md

 ## License

-MIT License - This is a demonstration project for educational purposes.
+MIT License - This is a demonstration project for educational purposes..